 You’ll only need a few simple ingredients to make this baked buffalo wings recipe.
 The exact measurements are listed in the recipe card below.
 Here’s an overview of what you’ll need:

-Fresh chicken wings: I buy the trays labeled as “party wings” where the wings are already separated into flats and drumettes.
+Fresh chicken wings: I buy the trays labeled as “party wings” where the whole wings are already separated into flats and drumettes.

 Avocado oil spray: Avocado oil is a neutral-tasting oil with a high smoke point, making it very suitable for high-heat cooking and baking.